 We have limited seating weekend Masses.
 Mass times are 4:00pm on Saturday evening and 8:00am on Sunday morning.
 Please call the parish office by 3:00pm on Fridays to ensure your seat and to help all who plan and assist at each Mass.
 Please use either the handicap or the front center doors for entry.

-Weekday Masses have resumed.
+Weekday Masses.
 Weekday Mass times at Sacred Heart are Tuesday, Thursday and Saturday mornings at 8:15am.
-(Wednesday and Friday weekday Masses will be held at St. Mary's Immaculate Conception church in Custer.)
-The pews will continue to be sanitized, and to minimize the cleaning we ask that during the weekday Masses that people sit in the front section pews before the walkthrough.
-Also, there is no need to register/ signup to attend a weekday Mass.
+(Wednesday and Friday weekday Masses are held at St. Mary's Immaculate Conception church in Custer.)
+There is no need to register/ signup to attend a weekday Mass.

 Our church is open daily, Monday through Sunday, from 7:00am-5:00pm for private prayer.
 Please use either the handicap or the front east side door for entry.